-b) Taka in Crore
+(b) Taka in Crore

-31.12.2015
+31.12.2016

-Liquidity Coverage Ratio 82.21%
+Liquidity Coverage Ratio 123.00%

-Net Stable Funding Ratio (NSFR) 95.75%
+Net Stable Funding Ratio (NSFR) 106.61%

-Stock of High quality liquid assets 4,467.59
+Stock of High quality liquid assets 6,123.50

-otosit or riight quality inquite account .,

-Total net cash outflows over the next 30 calendar days 5,434.12
+Total net cash outflows over the next 30 calendar days 4,978.33

-Available amount of stable funding 21,736.36
+Available amount of stable funding 24,531.07

-- 227, 00.00

-Required amount of stable funding 22,700.95
+Required amount of stable funding 23,010.39

-Leverage Ratio
+J) Leverage Ratio

 (a) > Views of BOD on system to reduce excessive leverage For reducing the leverage up to an optimum level, the Board of Directors of the Bank always keen to focus on the capital strength and the quality of the assets.
 Board is always concern to maximise the core capital portion and keep the growth of on and off balance sheet exposures at a favourable level.
 Key initiatives of the Board: • Emphasized to keep LD ratio at the optimal level/budgeted level • Stressed to keep the interest rate spread at the optimal level for ensuring the profitability of the Bank • Market competitive Cost of Fund must be maintained • Non-funded business i.e. import, export and bank guarantee to be expedited as per budget • Operational expenses must be reduced at rational level • Decentralization of portfolio in SME and Retail business • Special Mentioned Account (SMA) and classified loans are to be closely monitored for ensuring asset quality, and • Recovery cell must ensure the monitoring of risk assets frequently to maintain the asset quality.
 Policies and processes for managing excessive on and off-balance sheet leverage Primary principle of the Board is to enhance the core capital of the Bank.
 To keep the leverage at a reduced level, Board emphasised Management to build strong internal control system specifically in the risk points by putting dual control in each phase.
 Apart from this, by the instruction of the Board, Management formed different Committees to work under specific Terms of Reference (ToR) and to report to the Board.
 All these above measures as a whole, helps the Management to keep the exposures at sound level.
 Approach for calculating exposure The exposure calculation for the leverage ratio is generally followed the accounting measure of exposure.
 In order to measure the exposure consistently with financial accounts, the following is applied by the bank: i.
 On balance sheet and non-derivative exposures are net of specific provisions and valuation adjustments (e.g. surplus/ deficit on Available for sale (AFS)/ Held-for-trading (HFT) positions). ii.
-Physical or financial collateral, guarantee or credit risk mitigation purchased is not allowed to reduce on-balance sheet exposure.
-1 iii.
+Physical or financial collateral, guarantee or credit risk mitigation purchased is not allowed to reduce on-balance sheet exposure. iii.
 Netting of loans and deposits is not allowed.